In this article, we'll break down the AP Bio exam format to help you become familiar with the question styles you will see!

 Multiple-Choice Questions (MCQ)

-The multiple-choice questions can be standalone or in sets of four or five questions pertaining to a particular passage, typically containing figures (graphs/tables/diagrams) and text.
-Each multiple-choice question will have four answer choices.
+MCQs can be standalone or presented in sets of 4 or 5 questions based on a specific passage.
+These passages often include figures (graphs/tables/diagrams) and text.
+Each question provides 4 answer choices.

 Unit | Weightage in MCQ Section |